 In summary, it’s more decline in the organic reach of posts from Facebook Pages.
-I was expecting this continuous decline of organic page post reach and engagement as I mentioned in an article on trends to watch this 2018.
-However, I wasn’t anticipating a radical change such as this so early in the year!
+I was expecting this continuous decline of organic page post reach and engagement, as I mentioned in an article on trends to watch this 2018.
+However, I wasn’t expecting a radical change such as this so early in the year!

 Let’s look at this from two separate perspectives.